ljordan03/Cis-260-Project/README.md

 - **Total: 384 findings**
 - ### GuardDuty Threat Detection
 - ![GuardDuty](./Screenshot%202026-03-14%20010908.png)
+## Compliance Monitoring

+In addition to threat detection, the project also includes a **compliance scanning Lambda function** named `compliance_checker`.

+This function performs automated checks for AWS configuration issues and generates a compliance report.

+When the compliance check runs:

+- The Lambda scans AWS configuration results
+- A **JSON report** is generated and stored in the S3 bucket under
+  `compliance-reports/`
+- An **SNS notification email** is sent with a summary of the findings

+During testing, the scanner successfully detected a noncompliant rule:

+- `iam-password-policy`

+The alert email included the scan timestamp, number of violations, and a link to the full report stored in S3.

+This extends the project beyond threat detection and demonstrates how the same event-driven architecture can support **security monitoring, incident alerting, and compliance reporting** within AWS.

+---

+## Author

+**Larry Jordan**
+Cybersecurity / Cloud Security Student

 ## Author
 Larry Jordan
 Cybersecurity / Cloud Security Student